edelahoz/edelahoz.github.io/research.md

 <h3> <b> <span style="color:#00b1c9"> Forecasts for future CMB ground experiments </span>  </b> </h3>

 Initiatives for new CMB experiments require extensive exploratory studies of all the instrumental characteristics parameter space to find the optimal configuration that meets their scientific objectives.
 Furthermore, funding agencies want proposals that are convincing and well-justified.
-I applied the B-SeCRET methodology to test several configurations of an envisioned ground-based CMB experiment, operating at low frequencies (10-120 GHz), within the context of the ELFS initiative.
+I applied the B-SeCRET methodology that I developed to test several configurations of an envisioned ground-based CMB experiment, operating at low frequencies (10-120 GHz), within the context of the ELFS initiative.
 We found several arrangements that satisfied the objective of detecting PGWs with a precision of \\(\sigma_r \lesssim 10^{-3}\\).
 Furthermore, we demonstrated that the proposed experiment helps constrain the foreground parameters in planned missions such as LiteBIRD.
 As a result, this improves the recovery of the CMB signal and the detection of PGWs with this mission.

 <h3> <b> <span style="color:#00b1c9"> Characterization of low-frequency astrophysical foregrounds </span>  </b> </h3>

-The importance of a thorough understanding of the mechanisms and modeling of astrophysical foregrounds is twofold:
+The importance of a thorough understanding of the mechanisms and modeling of astrophysical foregrounds for CMB analyses is twofold:

 1. to reduce residuals due to astrophysical foregrounds in the extracted CMB signal, and
 2. to generate more realistic sky simulations for forecasting studies of future CMB experiments.